By Katherine Lawless on Jun 6, 2019 1:32:00 PM

 Dr. Riglar: “I find that going back to the 16S sequencing of the microbiome is a nice way to look into that kind of standardization.
 If you look across labs that have done extraction, sequencing, and analysis – you actually cluster a lot of the variation that you see across the microbiome.
 I think that 16S is interesting, because it has been around for longer and there has been more of a chance to progress towards standardization.
 It is important to have an expectation across the community of making an effort to look at cross validation across different methods and not just relying on one methodology (which the multiomics approach helps).“

-Like Mr. Del Duca described, we at DNA Genotek and CoreBiome ultimately want to connect the omes, uncover new biological pathways, and use our materials to build a robust framework for multiomics research.
+Like Mr. Del Duca described, we at DNA Genotek ultimately want to connect the omes, uncover new biological pathways, and use our materials to build a robust framework for multiomics research.
 Do you think multiomics could have an impact on the future for medical research?
 Let us know in the comments below.

 If you are interested in learning more about the future of multiomics, you can watch the full panel discussion video here.